meyera/riskscorer/README.md

 ### Installation

-Pre-release versions can be install from this repository via
+Pre-release versions can be installed from this repository via

 ``` {.r}
 if (!require("devtools")) install.packages("devtools")